dmatt/chingu-fcc-speedrun-challenge/frontend/wikipedia-viewer/README.md

 - `setTimeout()` can be used to call a function after a delay.
 This function returns an ID of the timeout which can be used to clear the "countdown" with `clearTimeout()`.
 This is handy for delaying a search query until a user is "done" typing (assuming the user is done after about half a second of typing a new character)
 	- I learned that `setTimeout()` takes a callback function, however, you have to provide it a sneaky anonymous function if you want provide that callback a parameter.
 This took me like 2 hours to figure out... by reading the documentation.
 - Wikimedia API organizes all of it's content into "namespaces" to allow separating main content (articles) from stuff like discussions and users.
+- I learned about a new CSS color called... `papayawhip`.
+"Papaya whip is a representation of the color that would result if mashed papayas were blended with vanilla ice cream, whipped cream, or yogurt."

 TODO: